 Traditional retained executive search models have client companies paying the search firm to find the right executive talent.
 It can be a lengthy and costly process, and Summit saw an opportunity to flip the model on its head.

 Instead, executive search candidates pay Summit for executive coaching and career development.
-Summit develops a rich network of top-tier talent, which they can match to companies’ needs swiftly and at no cost.
+Summit develops a rich network of top-tier talent, which can match companies’ needs swiftly and at no cost.

 Summit’s competitive advantages don’t stop there.
 They’ve also chosen to focus specifically on senior executive and board of director positions, and they conducted research to verify that there was a demand for their services.